Database Operations Guide

 - Atomic operations: Ensure complex multi-step operations either all succeed or all fail

-- Permission control: Achieve fine-grained permission control through
+- Permission control: Fine-grained permission control through

 SECURITY DEFINER